chrisjbillington/fugue-2x-icons/README.md

 ==============

-This is a 2x upscaled version of the [Fugue icon set](https://p.yusukekamiyamane.com/), by Yusuke Kamiyamane.
+This is a 2x upscaled version of the [Fugue icon set](https://p.yusukekamiyamane.com/), a set of 3,750 icons by Yusuke Kamiyamane.

-This repository contains 32x32 upscaled versions of all 16x16 Fugue icons.
+This repository contains 32x32 upscaled versions of all original 16x16 Fugue icons.
 As such, these icons are appropriate for use at small sizes on high-DPI displays, e.g. at a size of 16x16 "logical" pixels with 2x scaling, equal to 32x32 physical pixels.

 The Fugue icon set is licensed under a [creative-commons attribution license](http://creativecommons.org/licenses/by/3.0/), and may be used with